harun1393/csvupload/README.md

-#Upload CSV file with admin and populate Table data from CSV data.
+#Upload CSV file from admin panel and populate Table data from CSV data.